 Upakit Pachariyangkun again signed the 2017 contract as chairperson of Allure Group.

-In 2013, the formerly London AIM-listed company, All Asia Asset Capital, acquired a 7% stake in Myanmar Allure for US$2 million.
-On February 15, 2021, shortly after the military's illegal coup attempt, All Asia Asset Capital sold their stake in Allure Group to the British Virgin Islands registered company Oxbow Enterprises Limited for $637,000, after writing-down close to £1 million.
+In 2013, the formerly London AIM-listed company, All Active Asset Capital, acquired a 7% stake in Myanmar Allure for US$2 million.
+On February 15, 2021, shortly after the military's illegal coup attempt, All Active Asset Capital sold their stake in Allure Group to the British Virgin Islands registered company Oxbow Enterprises Limited for $637,000, after writing-down close to £1 million.

 Oxbow Enterprises Limited is a company of former Ernst & Young auditor Yuhi Horiguchi.